Illumina/interop/docs/src/index.md

      does not work.
 You can still use a static library on Windows.
 There is one caveat, you can build a shared library for the SWIG bindings, e.g. C#.
   2. The full logic of SAV including certain metrics and plots are not yet implemented.
+  3. Microsoft Dot Net less than v4.0.30319 is currently not supported